JasonEtco/jasonet.co/src/pages/posts/what-are-github-workflows.md

 > When someone pushes, it will trigger the `npm test` action&mdash;which "_needs_" the `npm install` action.

-GitHub doesn't just enact workflows in the repo's default branch&mdash;if you're working on a `.workflow` file in a branch, be aware that GitHub will run the workflow.
+GitHub doesn't just enact workflows in the repo's default branch&mdash;if you're working on a `.workflow` file on a branch, be aware that GitHub will run the workflow.

 ## The `workflow` object